suit-wg/architecture/draft-ietf-suit-architecture.md

 Dublin, Ireland on the 13th and 14th of June, 2016 to take a look at the bigger picture.
 A report about this workshop can be found at
 {{RFC8240}}.
-The workshop revealed a number of challenges for developers and the need to initiate standardization activites.
-The workshop subsequently led to the formation of the IETF SUIT working group.
+The workshop revealed a number of challenges for developers and led to the formation of the IETF
+Software Updates for Internet of Things (SUIT) working group.

 Developing secure Internet of Things (IoT) devices is not an easy task and supporting a firmware update solution requires skillful engineers.
-Once the device is deployed, firmware updates play a critical part in its lifecycle management, particularly when devices have a long lifetime, are deployed in remote or inaccessible areas where manual intervention is cost prohibitive or otherwise difficult.
-Solutions for IoT devices are expected to work automatic, i.e. without user involvement.
+Once devices are deployed, firmware updates play a critical part in their lifecycle management, particularly when devices have a long lifetime, are deployed in remote or inaccessible areas where manual intervention is cost prohibitive or otherwise difficult.
+Firmware updates
+for IoT devices are expected to work automatic, i.e. without user involvement.
 Automatic updates that do not require human intervention are key to a scalable solution for fixing software vulnerabilities.

-Updates to the firmware of an IoT device are not only done to fix bugs, but they can also add new functionality, and to re-configure the device to work in new environments or to behave differently in an already deployed context.
+Firmware updates are not only done to fix bugs, but they can also add new functionality, and to re-configure the device to work in new environments or to behave differently in an already deployed context.